Victoria Circumcision Clinic (VCC).

 After the procedure we ask the patient to wait 30 minutes for a final review before they are sent home.

-The above Frenuloplasy / Frenulectomy procedure can be done alone or combined with a circumcision procedure.
+Frenuloplasty/ Frenulectomy procedure can be done alone or along with the Circumcision procedure.

 There are many different techniques to perform circumcisions.
 The options will be discussed with the patient/family during the consultation.
 The aim is to have a successful procedure while keeping the patient as comfortable as possible.